Course Outline

 • Components of an email system

-• E-mail security risks and vulnerabilities
+• E-mail security risks and threats

-• Defending against e-mail security risks in government networks
+• Defensive strategies against e-mail security risks

 Module 16: Encryption for Government

-• Firewalls implementing encryption protocols
+• Firewalls implementing encryption

 • Maintaining confidentiality through encryption

-• Digital certificates and their role in secure communications
+• Digital certificates and certificate authorities

 • Public and private keys, including PGP

-• Choosing the appropriate size of encryption keys
+• Choosing the appropriate key size

 • Analyzing popular encryption schemes, including IPSEC

-Module 17: Virtual Private Networks (VPNs)
+Module 17: Virtual Private Networks (VPNs) for Government

-• VPN tunneling protocols for government use
+• VPN tunneling protocols

-• PPTP and L2TP configurations
+• PPTP and L2TP

-• Ensuring VPN security in government networks
+• VPN security measures

-Module 18: Wireless Local Area Networks (WLANs)
+Module 18: Wireless Local Area Networks (WLANs) for Government

-• Antenna types and configurations
+• Antenna configurations

-• WLAN standards for government use
+• WLAN standards (IEEE 802.11)

 • Bluetooth and Ultra Wideband technologies

-• WEP description tool (Air Snort and WEPCrack)
+• WEP description tool (Air Snort, WEPCrack)

 • WLAN security measures: WPA, TKIP, WTLS

-• EAP methods for secure authentication
+• EAP methods

 • Advanced encryption standards (AES), DES, RSA encryption

-• Multifactor authentication techniques
+• RADIUS; multifactor authentication

 • Mobile security through certificates

-• Certificate management using PKI for government networks
+• Certificate management using PKI

-Module 19: Creating Fault Tolerance in Government Networks
+Module 19: Creating Fault Tolerance for Government

-• Network security and fault tolerance principles
+• Network security and fault tolerance

 • Planning for fault tolerance in network design